ecboghiu/inflation/docs/CONTRIBUTE.md

 This is the contribution guide for CausalInflation, a Python package for implementations of the inflation technique for causal inference.
 Contributions are very welcome and appreciated!

-You can begin contributing by opening an issue on the [GitHub repository](https://github.com/ecboghiu/inflation) to report bugs, request features, etc.
+You can begin contributing by opening an issue on the [GitHub repository](https://github.com/ecboghiu/inflation) to report bugs, request features, etc. Now we will outline some guidelines for contributing to the code, and for contributing to the documentation.

 # How to contribute to the code